GiladShkalim/Railway/README.md

 # Railway

-An JAVA project in Tools Development (number: 10142), as part of my B.Sc in Software Engineering at Afeka Academic College of Engineering.
+A JAVA & Python & HTML project in Tools Development (number: 10142), as part of my B.Sc in Software Engineering at Afeka Academic College of Engineering.

 This project presents a program, which read, sort, search, and plan routes via preorganized Train-Schedule files.